Sincllaire/TV-Show-Tracker/README.md

 Features
 ----------------

--User Registration & Login: Users can create accounts and log in.
+User Registration & Login: Users can create accounts and log in.

--Add Shows to Tracker: Users can add shows from a list of available shows.
+Add Shows to Tracker: Users can add shows from a list of available shows.

--Update Status & Rating: Users can update the status (e.g., "Plan to Watch," "Currently Watching," -"Finished Watching") and rate shows from 1-5.
+Update Status & Rating: Users can update the status (e.g., "Plan to Watch," "Currently Watching," -"Finished Watching") and rate shows from 1-5.

--Track Viewing Progress: Users can view and manage the progress of each show they are tracking.
+Track Viewing Progress: Users can view and manage the progress of each show they are tracking.

 Technologies Used
 --------------------

--Python with Flask for the web application
+Python with Flask for the web application

--MySQL for the database
+MySQL for the database

--SQLAlchemy for ORM (Object-Relational Mapping)
+SQLAlchemy for ORM (Object-Relational Mapping)

--HTML and Jinja2 for templating
+HTML and Jinja2 for templating

 Setup Instructions
 --------------------